Mücke Motorsport

-Mücke Motorsport is an auto racing team based in Germany, which is also known as ADAC Berlin-Brandenburg.
+Mücke Motorsport (also known as ADAC Berlin-Brandenburg) is an auto racing team based in Germany.

 History

 Single-seaters

 Mücke Motorsport was formed by Peter Mücke in 1998 to run his son Stefan Mücke in the German Formula BMW ADAC series, in which they were champions.
 Stefan and the team moved to German Formula Three in 1999, where the driver finished runner-up in 2001.
 Also in 2001, Markus Winkelhock joined the team.
 After Stefan left Formula 3 for the DTM in 2002, Winkelhock was joined by Sven Heidfeld and Marcel Lasée.
 The team moved to the new Formula Three Euroseries in 2003, where Christian Klien finished runner-up.

 Mücke competed in Formula BMW ADAC from 1998 to 2007.
 Sebastian Vettel won the title for the team in 2004.

 For 2010, Peter Mücke's partnership with Ralf Schumacher sees the RSC Mücke Motorsport team enter the newly formed GP3 Series.
 Dutchman Renger van der Zande spearheads the driver line-up alongside compatriot Nigel Melker and German Tobias Hegewald.

-Since 2015, the team competes in the ADAC Formula 4 and Italian F4 Championship.
+The team operated in Formula 4 from 2015 to 2021 before they closed their open-wheeler program citing cost concerns.
+PHM Racing was created using assets and personnel left over from the program.